§ 1 Scope of application

 (2) By placing an order, the visitor makes a binding offer to enter into a contract.
 The organizer will confirm receipt of the order without delay.
 The confirmation of receipt does not constitute a binding acceptance of the order.
 The acceptance takes place through the order confirmation, at the latest, however, with the handover of the ticket.
 The text of the contract will be saved and sent to the visitor by e-mail after conclusion of the contract.

-(3) Each visitor may - regardless of the number of orders - order a maximum of the number of tickets indicated as the maximum quantity in the sales rules for the respective event.
+(3) Each visitor may - irrespective of the number of order transactions - order a maximum number of tickets that is stated as the maximum quantity in the sales rules for the respective event.
 Circumvention of this prohibition by giving different names is prohibited.
 In the event of a violation of the aforementioned regulations, the organizer is entitled to withdraw from the event contracts concluded with the visitor by blocking the tickets.
 Irrespective of this, the organizer is entitled to limit orders to a household quantity.